callebedrums/sea/docs/about.md

 If he has to learn something, he'll learn fast, always looking for the best practices.

-On free time, he likes reading a fiction book, watching movies and tv series, expending some time playing with his daughter and coding some thing.
+On free time, he likes reading a fiction book, watching movies and tv series, expending some time playing with his daughter and coding somethings.